Neofox/gleamstral/README.md

 - [x] Decouple the HTTP client from the library
 - [x] Add support for structured outputs (JSON, JSON Schema, etc.)
+- [x] Improve tool calling support
-- [ ] Add support and example for streaming responses
+- [ ] Add example for streaming responses
 - [ ] Add more tests and documentation

 ## Contributing